ivy-green/Web-Ecommerce-Delivery-Server/README.md

 port: 3306 => This can change depending on your choice, feel free database name: delivery => Run SQL code: "create database delivery"

 #3 Clone this project and change few line in this file: application.properties
 >> spring.datasource.url=jdbc:mysql://localhost:3306/delivery => change "delivery" if you named different database name.
 >> spring.datasource.username=root => root will be depend on your MySQL when you installed it.

+#4 Now click run it
+I'm using Inteliji IDE